14 Best English Web Series on Youtube You Can Watch for Free

-This web series wants to make all these individuals from different countries famous.
-They regularly make mini-documentaries of about a few minutes every week.
-So far, they have uploaded more than a thousand videos and the list is growing every day.
+This web series highlights people from all over the world doing seemingly impossible things.
+They regularly make mini-documentaries of around 2 to 5 minutes every week.
+So far, they’ve uploaded more than a thousand videos and the list is growing.

-The show is mainly in English, but many times people speak other languages because they belong to different regions of the world.
-However, an English translation is always available.
-They might even have some videos in your native language.
-The best part is that they are never very long, which means you can repeat each video many times and practice your speaking and listening skills.
+The show is mainly in English, but many times people speak other languages and English translation is provided.
+The best part is that they’re never very long, which means you can repeat each video many times and practice your speaking and listening skills.